gdlc/STAT_COMP/INCLASS/INCLASS_3.md

 Run these three loops

 `for(x in 1:4){ print(x)  }`

 `for(x in c('a','b','d','c')){  print(x) }`

 `for(x in    c(TRUE,FALSE,TRUE,TRUE)){ print(x)}`

-For TRUE and FALSE, please store the string in the output, not the boolean values.
+Create three character vectors named Q1.1, Q1.2 and Q1.3, each of length 4.

+Modify the loops so that Q1.1, Q1.2 and Q1.3 store the value of x in each cylce of the loop as character.

 **2)** Nested loops